 The East Side Gallery is the most extensive remaining section of the Berlin Wall.
 At 1,316 meters, this is the longest outdoor art gallery in the world and has been explicitly conserved for this purpose.
-You will find it in the center of Berlin along the banks of the River Spree.
+You will find it with the audioguide (audioguides) in the center of Berlin along the banks of the River Spree.

 Consisting of 103 murals from artists from around the world, the collection pays homage to freedom and documents the sense of euphoria and hope at the end of the cold war.